emericg/MiniVideo/PROFILING.md

 Generate report:
 > $ valgrind --tool=massif [--time-unit=B] [--stacks=yes] ./mysoftware

-Print restults:
+Print results:
 > $ ms_print massif.out.xxxxx --x=128 --y=128

 Massif produces snapshots of the memory heap state at regular intervals (so it may not necessarily catch the peaks uses).
 For each snapshot we have:
 - Its number.
 - The time it was taken.
 In this case, the time unit is bytes, due to the use of --time-unit=B.
 - The total memory consumption at that point.